swoldemi/scheduled-ebs-snapshots/README.md

 ```

 ## To Do
-1. Account for the default 100,000 EBS snapshot quota
+1. Account for the default 100,000 EBS snapshot quota.
 2. Backoff strategies for large volume snapshots to account for the limit on the number of concurrently active `pending` snapshots.
     - Answer: What does the distribution look like, given a certain interval?
     - Answer: Is it worth cleaning up snapshots, given new snapshots are incremental/successive?